 According to John Clark, author of Hunza, Lost Kingdom of the Himalayas who lived with the Hunzas for 20 months: “I wish to express my regrets to those travelers whose impressions have been contradicted by my experience.
 On my first trip through Hunza, I acquired almost all the misconceptions they did: The Healthy Hunzas, the Democratic Court, The Land Where There Are No Poor, and the rest—and only long-continued living in Hunza revealed the actual situations.
 I take no pleasure in either debunking or confirming a statement, but it has been necessary clearly to state the truth as I experienced it.”

-The book explains that “late in May, the flocks move up to summer pasture land at 12,000 to 15,000 feet, with a few men and boys from each community to herd.
+Late in May, the flocks move up to summer pasture land at 12,000 to 15,000 feet, with a few men and boys from each community to herd.
 The herders gather the flocks into stone-walled corrals every night, where they milk both sheep and goats, and churn butter.
 They consume all the buttermilk, cottage cheese, and fresh milk they want, which is excellent for them but does not improve the vitamin- and mineral-deficient diet of the majority of villagers.
 Each family owns so few animals that they can butcher but one or two a year, which they do at Tumushuling time in December.
 As one sheep lasts a family about a week, this means that the average Hunza gets meat for one or two weeks per year.
 Since visitors always come in the summertime, this also explains the ridiculous tale that Hunzas are vegetarians by preference.
 One of the stories is true—they certainly eat the whole sheep!
 Brains, lungs, heart, tripe, everything but hide, windpipe, and genitalia!
 They clean a bone to a polish that would put a western dog to shame, and in conclusion, they always crack the bones and suck the marrow.
-As their diet is deficient in oils and vitamin D, all Hunzas have soft teeth, and fully half of them have the barrel chests and rheumatic knees of sub-clinical rickets.”
+As their diet is deficient in oils and vitamin D, all Hunzas have soft teeth, and fully half of them have the barrel chests and rheumatic knees of sub-clinical rickets.

 So if the dairy is excellent for them but does not improve the vitamin and mineral deficient diet of the majority of the villagers, wouldn’t it stand that more meat and less grains would improve their health?
 And much like the Neolithic farmers who had plenty of sun and were still vitamin D deficient, we see the Hunzas with the same affliction.
 The observation has been made that skin color became lighter as humans moved out of Africa and into northern latitudes to optimize vitamin D production.
 But there is a problem with this climate theory; why did the Inuits maintain their darker tone?
 The reason is theorized to be because northern Europeans switched vitamin D rich organ meats and fish for low-fat vitamin D deficient grain, while the Inuit maintained a vitamin D rich fish-based diet without grains.